mattering-press/Hear-Here-Spatial-Practices/essays/nitano_muller.md

 # Introduction

-.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/NM_(3-4)_001.jpg right width=75% caption="Nitano Muller and Nirmal Puwar in the ruins of Coventry Cathedral" alt="Nitano Muller and Nirmal Puwar in the ruins of Coventry Cathedral"

 Canon Nitano Muller discusses his landing in June 2024, in Coventry Cathedral, as Canon of Worship and Welcome.
 In the _Hear Here_ podcast he speaks from both the archives room and the pulpit in the nave.
 Archives now sit under his ambit, he imagines how archives can become the pulse of courageous global stories told and heard in the space of the cathedral.
 He views the archives and the layered interpretations of the cathedral, as part of the process of welcoming guests and visitors from all walks of life.

+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/POD04_Tutu_photo_laughter.jpg right caption="A photograph by T. M. McIlroy showing Desmond Tutu in the ruins of the old Coventry Cathedral" alt="A photograph by T. M. McIlroy showing Desmond Tutu in the ruins of the old Coventry Cathedral"

 He was previously a part-time Chaplain to Archbishop Desmond Tutu, to whom he ministered before he passed away in 2021.
 This relationship has curated his thinking and theology around justice and reconciliation.
 Today he navigates a paradigm shift with racialised dynamics at an existential level as a black Canon, both within the cathedral, and amongst a global majority mixed congregation.
 He carries his embodied experience of apartheid South Africa, as well as black liberation, feminist and queer theology, towards reconciliation and justice.

-.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/NM_(4-3)_002.jpg left caption="Nitano Muller browsing photographs documenting Bishop Tutu’s visit to Coventry Cathedral in 1989" alt="Nitano Muller browsing photographs documenting Bishop Tutu’s visit to Coventry Cathedral in 1989"

 Disrupting the somatic norm in church leadership within the UK, he reclaims the legacy of empire and British history, through the work of justice from Coventry Cathedral and the Cross of Nails mission.
 In the archives, Nitano looks back at hopeful images from the past for conducting multiculturalism, anti-racism and experiments in the earlier years of the new cathedral.
 He proposes that creatives practices need to reclaim untold stories and reclaim our imaginations, from the roof, the welcome desk, the pulpit, as well as the steps outside the cathedral.